 Surgical / Clinical

 Surgically or clinically administered drugs are medications given to a patient when he or she is receiving professional medical attention or during a medical procedure.
-This may occur during a medical examination, outpatient surgical procedure, or admittance to a hospital or other health care facility for surgery.
-A wide variety of drugs may be administered based on the type of treatment or surgery a patient is undergoing.
-Surgically administered drugs may also be included in the type of anesthesia used during surgery and may be given before and after a surgical procedure to prevent problems.
-Surgical drugs may include antibiotics, antifungals, pain relievers, anticoagulants (blood thinners), diuretics, anesthesia drugs, sedatives, antacids, and mouth care products.
+This may occur during a medical examination, outpatient surgical procedure, or admittance to a hospital or other healthcare facility for surgery.

-The U.S. Food and Drug Administration (FDA) oversees the marketing of medical drugs in the United States and ensures each offers a “reasonable assurance of safety and effectiveness.”
-When a pharmaceutical manufacturer learns that there is a problem with one of its medications, the company is expected to issue a recall to correct or remove the dangerous drug and inform the FDA.
+The U.S. Food and Drug Administration (FDA) oversees the marketing of medical drugs in the U.S. and ensures each offers a “reasonable assurance of safety and effectiveness.”
+When a pharmaceutical manufacturer learns of a problem with one of its medications, the company must issue a recall to correct or remove the dangerous drug and inform the FDA.

 There are three classes of medical drug recalls: